vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 ## 1.2 Exponential Energy Extrapolation
 Having established some basic principles of exponential growth, it's time for a first look at how we can use the math to argue about limits to our expectations.
 We'll concentrate on energy use.
 The United States Energy Information Administration (EIA) provides information on energy use from 1949 to the present.
-An appendix (E1: [^3]) presents an approximate account of energy use from 1635-1945.
+An appendix (E1: [^r3]) presents an approximate account of energy use from 1635-1945.
 Figure 1.2 displays the more recent portion of this history.

+[^r3]: U.S. Energy Inform.
+Administration.
+Annual Energy Review, Appendix E1.
+2011.
+URL: https://www.eia.gov/totalenergy/data/monthly/pdf/sec12_24.pdf (cited on page 7).

 Figure 1.2: U.S. energy over 200 years, showing a dramatic rise due almost entirely to fossil fuels.
 The red curve is an exponential fit tuned to cover the broader period shown in Figure 1.3.